Windows Logging Service (WLS)

 Introduction

-WLS is a Windows service that reads, formats, and sends Windows event logs as well as additional information as configured to a log receiver.
-Analysis of this data can help identify anomalous or malicious activity, as well as provide context for user behavior.
+WLS is a Windows service that reads, formats, and sends logs to a log receiver such as a SIEM.
+Add PE metadata to any logs with a file reference.
+Customize, filter, and format to meet your requirements.
+Route logs based on network location, fully cached.
+Analysis of this data can help identify anomalous or malicious activity, as well as provide context for user and system behavior.

 Overview